-Today I am going to teach you how to improve your incident response plan and immediately get notified when your CEO machine gets compromised, and take actions to remediate the threat with one click from your mobile, thanks to the Microsoft Flow & Microsoft Defender ATP integration.
+Today I am going to teach you how to improve your incident response plan and immediately get notified when your CEO machine gets compromised, and take actions to remediate the threat with one click from your mobile, thanks to the MS Flow and MS Defender ATP Integration.

 Your CEO is usually traveling and working remotely, and his machine gets infected with zero-day attack, thousands of miles apart from his security team.
 However, a notification is sent to the security team on their mobile devices about this attack, and with one click from their mobile device, they can remediate the risk and keep your CEO safe from emerging threats.